cs1302uga/cs1302-ce04/README.md

    The program will terminate once it reaches the end of the file.
 What does that mean for standard input?
 You can trigger the end of file (a.k.a. the `EOF`) by pressing `C-d`.

-1. **[TRICKY]** From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
-At the same time, use input redirection to make standard input for the program come from `MyCat.java` instead of from the keyboard.
-You should be familiar with standard output redirection via `>` and `>>`.
-Redirecting input uses a similar syntax.

-**CHECKPOINT**

-### Enhancing Your Cat

 1. From the `cs1302-ce04` directory, run the `MyCat` program with no command-line arguments.
 A run-time exception should occur.
-What is it, and why did it occur?
+Answer the following questions about the exception in your notes:

+   * What is the name of the exception?
+   * Why did the exception occur?
+   * Is this exception a checked or an unchecked exception?
+How can you tell?

 1. There are multiple ways to fix the run-time exception that you encountered in the last step.
    Fix the problem in such a way that the following criteria are met whenever the exception occurs:

    * The program does not crash.
    * The exception message is stil displayed to standard error.
-Check the Java API for methods if you're stuck.
+To do this, you will need to call the `toString()` method on the exception object reference given in the `catch` statement.

    When displaying the exception message, something like the following will suffice (replacing `<message>` with the actual exception message):